Karol-Gawlowski/IFOA_SHAP/README.md

 [IFOA DSWP eXplainable AI](https://ifoadatascienceresearch.github.io/explainable-ai/)

+### Intro

+This repository is a supplement to the __[All Clear](https://www.theactuary.com/issues/2022/03/march-2022)__ article in The Actuary Magazine.
+The main aim is to show an application of SHAP (SHAP_markdown.pdf) but I uploaded all supplementary materials for those interested (scripts folder).

 ### Aims

 Demonstrate concepts behind XAI with a view to myth busting the notion that “Machine learning models are black boxes”